ucan-wg/awake/README.md

     ▀                          ▀
 ```

 Graceful disconnection from an AWAKE attempt MAY be broadcast at any time during an AWAKE session, including to cancel the AWAKE handshake attempt.
-This payload MUST be the standard [AWAKE message type](#4-secure-session), SHOULD NOT contain any other keys.
+This payload MUST be the standard [AWAKE message type](#4-secure-session) and SHOULD NOT contain any other keys.

 ### 5.1 Encrypted Field Keys